What Oil Do You Use On Treadmills?

 By Simon Gould

 Unfortunately treadmills require regular maintenance.
-You can't continually use then and have them at home and not do something to help keep them working well and quietly.
-After about every 3 moths they will require lubrication of the belt to help reduce friction which over wears the motor.
+You can’t continually use then and have them at home and not do something to help keep them working well and quietly.
+After about every 3 months they will require lubrication of the belt to help reduce wear on the motor.
 But not any old lubricant or oil will do.

 What oil do I use then?

 The oil you need to lube a treadmill is silicone based.
-These are sold at Amazon* for a reasonable price of only $13 at the time of writing.
-This is the one to go for if your manufacturer doesn't recommend any specific oil themselves.
+These are sold here at Amazon* for a reasonable price of only $13 at the time of writing.
+This is the one to go for if your manufacturer doesn’t recommend any specific oil themselves.
 If they do then always buy what they recommend.
-This way if anything goes wrong with the treadmill then the engineer can't blame it on the lubricant.
+This way if anything goes wrong with the treadmill, then the technician can’t blame it on the lubricant.

 When you've applied the lube, allow the machine to run by itself for say 5 minutes at 5 mph.
 This ensures the lube is spread everywhere along the belt and where the motor touches the belt so it lubricates that bit.
 You can use the lube on any parts of the motor or treadmill that are squeaking or making a noise and this should help prevent or reduce that.